Foreign relations of India: Oceania

 India and Papua New Guinea established relations in 1975, following PNG's independence from Australia.
 Since 1975, relations have grown between the two nations.
 India maintains a High Commission in Port Moresby while Papua New Guinea maintains a High Commission in New Delhi In the 2010 Fiscal Year, Trade between the two nations grew to US$239 Million.
 PNG has sent numerous military officers and students to be trained and educated in India's academies and universities respectively.
-In recent years, India and PNG have signed an Economic Partnership Agreement, allowing India to further invest into PNG's infrastructure, telecommunications and educational institutions.
+In recent years, India and PNG have signed an Economic Partnership Agreement, allowing India to further invest in PNG's infrastructure, telecommunications and educational institutions.